Introduction and Lore

 Another way of choosing fighters for the warband could be to look for fighters you wouldn’t normally bring due to their low Move statistic: Longbeards with Ancestral Great Axe or Hammerers suddenly become a much better option if you know you can turn them into natural sprinters with abilities that will let them move like heavy cavalry for an activation.

-If you want a Leader or Hero with the Mystic keyword, you could choose the Handmaiden of the Thorn who can keep up with the rest of a mounted warband, but since your Mystic ability Eagle Strike can hit any enemy fighter your Leader can see on the battlefield, you could save 25 points and just go with a Battlemage or Sorceress instead.
+If you want a Leader or Hero with the Mystic keyword, you could choose the Handmaiden of the Thorn who can keep up with the rest of a mounted warband, but since your Mystic ability Eagle Strike can hit any enemy fighter your Leader can see on the battlefield, you could save some points and just go with a Battlemage or Sorceress instead.

 Tactics for the Tempest’s Eye Warband